 An extremely sad example of Truth in Television is depicted in Hotel Rwanda.
 During the 1994 Rwandan genocide, the United Nations soldiers stationed in Rwanda were not allowed to shoot the militiamen who were slaughtering Tutsis all across the country.
 Most of the native Hutu police took part in the genocide themselves.
 Within less than two months, over one million civilians were killed.

 Jack: I'm only allowed to leave four soldiers stationed here, Paul.
 And they're not allowed to shoot.

 To a completely idiotic degree in Identity Thief where the cops don't do anything at all to stop an identity thief from Miami despite knowing where that criminal will be, they don't even make a phone call to MPD or the Feds at all by handwaving it with Hollywood Law.
-They even let the Jason Bateman character to kidnap the criminal, essentially having do their jobs.
+They even let the Jason Bateman character kidnap the criminal, essentially having him do their jobs.

 The cops in Intruder on two instances.
 First is when they come to check a disturbance caused by one the workers' ex-boyfriend and then quickly leave without putting any effort on finding him and second is in the end where they arrest the wrong people for the killings.